Are you looking for introductory plastics training?

 Plastics 101 begins with an overview of the different types of plastic materials and their common uses.
 Discussions will cover plastic material characteristics, shrink and warp, and viscosity.

-The course will then explore mold design and the five key systems of a mold.
+The course will then review the fundamentals of mold design and the five key systems of a mold.
 Attendees will participate in a hands-on mold disassembly and reassembly lab.

-Students will then learn about injection molding machines and various methods used to develop a molding process.
-Common injection molding defects and their root causes are discussed.
-Students will then participate is a live injection molding process development lab.
+Next, students will explore injection molding machines and various methods used to develop a molding process.
+Common injection molding defects and their root causes are included in this conversation.
+Students will also participate in an injection molding process development lab.

 How Long Is the Course?